bseddon/XBRL/README.md

 * XBRL 2.1 except there is no support for reference linkbases.
 * XBRL Dimensions are supported.
-* XBRL Generics including generic references, generic links and generic labels.
+* XBRL Generics including generic references, generic links, generic labels and assertions.
+* XBRL Formulas.
+* XBRL Taxonomy Packages (including support for the various legacy SEC packages).
-* XBRL Formulas
+* XBRL Extensible Enumerations 1.0 and 2.0 PWD.

 XBRL Formulas includes support for: